Flash-X/Milhoja/docs/DevGuide/code_generation.rst

 3. The generator moves through each section in the DataPacket JSON in a specified order [`constructor`, `tile_metadata`, `tile_in`, `tile_in_out`, `tile_out`, and `tile_scratch`], sorts the section by size, then generates formatted links, connectors, and param strings and stores them in dictionaries for later use.
-The links, connectors, and params from the DataPacket generator act as the implementation for the DataPacket.
+The links, connectors, and params from the DataPacket generator save the implementation for the DataPacket.

    a.
 Using the information from the JSON input, the DataPacket generator will implement methods from the base DataPacket class as necessary.
       The methods `extraAsynchronousQueue()` and `releaseExtraQueue()` are given derived class implementations if there are more than